 Tenex uses ultrasound imaging to identify the damaged tissue.
 Using

-the advanced TENEX MicroTip™, Dr. Sussman guides the Tenex needle into
+the advanced TENEX MicroTip™, the physician guides the Tenex needle into

 the damaged tissue preserving the healthy tendon.
 Unlike major open